-Some pre-season fitness tips to get back into refereeing.
-The professional season has started and for many amateur referees the season will start soon as well (or has already started).
+Some pre-season fitness tips for referees to get back into officiating.
+When the professional season starts many amateur referees will officiate friendlies and get ready for their season too.
 But some of you might have just come back from your holidays or are still relaxing on a sunny beach.
 This story has a few great pre-season fitness tips to get you back on track, so you will be ready for the season.

 Personally, my season starts at the end of August.
-My fitness test is at the 20th of September.
+My fitness test is mid-September.
 That’s why KNVB’s professional referee fitness instructor Hilco de Boer send out some pre-season fitness tips.
 These tips might be useful for you too, that’s why I share them on my website as well.

 Start in time

 If you have to do a test, make sure you start in time with training sessions.
 That’s you you will build up your physical ability.
 My FIFA fitness test is on the 20th of September, but I can’t start two weeks in advance.
 I have to build up my physical ability.

 Pre-season fitness tips: quality vs quantity